Otros Ejercicios

 Real lasting peace

-The peace comes
+The that comes

 From independence of the state

-And being able to run your own life
+And able to run your own life

 Spend own money